MemberPress Integration

 To automatically add customers to MemberPress when they buy your product, you will set this up under your products Fulfillment tab.

-You will want to select the option to ‘Add them to my membership site’, followed by selecting what membership fulfilment you’re looking to use followed by what specific website for that platform.
+You will want to select the option to ‘Add them to my membership site’, followed by selecting what membership fulfillment you’re looking to use, followed by what specific website for that platform.

 Remember, ThriveCart allows you to connect multiple membership platforms to your account and also multiple sites for each platform.